yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### Example 6

-This example shows how to use a while loop to read a line of input from the user until they enter a blank line.
+Write a MATLAB program to prompt the user to enter lines of text until the user enters a blank line.
+The program should then display the message "You entered a blank line." to the console?

 ```matlab
 inputStr = 'Start';